 Short-Term or Long-Term Rental in Los Angeles: What the Numbers Show

 Verdict: Long-term rental wins for most investors.
-Short-term rental (STR) generates roughly 74% more gross revenue, but LA's owner-occupancy requirement effectively blocks investor-owned short-term rentals.
+Short-term rental generates roughly 101% more gross revenue at the inputs shown, but LA's owner-occupancy requirement effectively blocks investor-owned short-term rentals.
 Even where permitted, net yields remain thin after costs.

 Best For: Appreciation-focused investors comfortable with low cash-flow yields, betting on long-term property value growth in a premium coastal market.